guaix-ucm/rawplot/README.md

 ## rawplot-plan

 Before analyzing camera images, the first thing to do is to take images.
-This utility helps to design an exposue plan, with a number of images of number of images and exposure time for each one.
+This utility helps to design an exposure plan, with a number of images of number of images and exposure time for each one.
 There are several strategies.
 For linearity study purposes, it may be worth to concentrate capture on both ends of the exposure range, so that we may have a more detailed view of non linearities.

 For instance, the `combistops` is based on the maximun DN produced by the camera (4095 for the Raspberry Pi HQ Camera).
 It performs up to $log_{2}(DN_{MAX})$ iterations with an specified points per iteration (defaults to 3).